tmdeim-git/ag-ui/typescript-sdk/integrations/langgraph/python/README.md

 # ag-ui-langgraph

-AG-UI integration for **LangGraph** - Build stateful, multi-actor applications with LLMs using graphs.
+Implementation of the AG-UI protocol for LangGraph.

 Provides a complete Python integration for LangGraph agents with the AG-UI protocol, including FastAPI endpoint creation and comprehensive event streaming.